 Brand Positioning is by far the most subjective of the two concepts and the one that we must strive to get right and then protect so that we communicate a powerful and consistent message to our target customers.

 How to define the best Brand Positioning for your Brand

 I have summarised what I consider to be the most important steps in defining your most appropriate, or ‘ideal’ brand positioning for your brand.

 Brand Positioning 101

-As with last week’s blog topic (Target Marketing Strategies), the question of Brand Positioning is worthy of a semester at a reputable university.
-However, in the interests of keeping things real, I recommend that business owners and operators follow the steps that I have outlined below.
+As with last week’s blog topic (the selection of Target Markets) the topic of Brand Positioning is worthy of a semester at a reputable university.
+However, in the interests of keeping things real I recommend that business owners and operators follow the steps that I have outlined below.

 Five (5) Steps to Defining your Brand Positioning